cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 Configure and install the first RabbitMQ node and then the rest of the nodes.

-For the first RabbitMQ, configure the following settings in `/etc/cloudify/config.yaml`:
+For the first RabbitMQ node, configure the following settings in `/etc/cloudify/config.yaml`:

 ```yaml
 manager: